International Business (MLitt) 2021 entry

 One year (12 months) full time

 - A good 2.1 undergraduate Honours degree in a management or business-related subject from the UK or the equivalent international qualification.
-Applicants with business experience are welcome, and work experience will be taken into account in the evaluation of applications.
+Applicants with business experience are welcome, and work experience may be taken into account in the evaluation of applications.

 - If you studied your first degree outside the UK, see the international entry requirements.